 Global Social Science

-This year’s Harvest Day explores the promises and perils of global social science.
+The 2024 edition of the Harvest Day explored the promises and perils of global social science.

 As social relations and problems span across national borders, how should social scientists adapt their frameworks and methods?
 How to take into consideration processes at the global level—such as climate change, the rise of authoritarianism, or international mobility—while accounting for contingencies, variations, and complexities?

-Three keynote speakers will discuss their research in light of these questions.
-Their lectures will be followed by a conversation with an AISSR researcher:
+Three keynote speakers discussed their research in light of these questions.
+Their lectures were followed by a conversation with an AISSR researcher:

 The planet's health and humanity are at risk as the degradation of global natural systems worsens energy, food, and water insecurity, heightening the threat of disease, disaster, displacement, and conflict.
 What are the earth-system boundaries, translations, and transformations?